 Got to get away?

+Yes, it’s hard being stuck in one place, especially if we’re used to moving around.
 After all, research has shown travel relieves stress, boosts emotional wellbeing, and makes our minds more flexible.
 There’s just something magical about being in new surroundings.

 The benefits and importance of travel can’t be understated.
 This is why I believe travel is a necessity—even during a pandemic.